amandabee/workshops/2018/sqlbingo/README.md

 /dt

 /l to show all databases
 /connect dbname ## to connect to a database.

 ## Setup notes

 * add a postgres user for myself: amanda; pgAdmin 3 needed that user to have a password which is stupid but I did it.

+* [csvkit](http://csvkit.readthedocs.io/en/1.0.2/scripts/csvsql.html?highlight=sql) will generate "create" statements, which is incredible. `csvsql -i postgresql ./students.csv`